rust-lang/wg-async/src/vision/how_to_vision.md

 ## The big picture

-The process for writing the vision doc encourages active collaboration and "position sum" thinking.
+The process for writing the vision doc encourages active collaboration and "positive sum" thinking.
 It begins with a **brainstorming period** in which we are inviting people to describe their experiences as "status quo" stories; later on, we'll start accepting "shiny future" stories.
 At the end of the brainstorming period, we will be giving [awards] and then work on **harmonizing** the stories into a coherent whole.

 ### Brainstorming